Western Allegheny Historical Society

 "History - the story of a tale of what has happened or may have happened in the past."

-A group of residents from the West Allegheny community formed a Historical Society to tell a story of our community’s past through pictures, articles, and programs.
-Their hope is to expand the group to further explore the wealth of information from the past that the area, in which we reside, has to offer.
+In 2015, a small group of residents from the West Allegheny community formed a Historical Society to do just that - tell a story of our community’s past through pictures, articles, and programs.
+Their hope is to expand the group to further explore the wealth of information from the past that the area in which we reside has to offer.

-The times you are living in today will be remembered as your children and grandchildren’s past.
-If you are interested in exploring the history of our community, the group is open for membership.
+Remember, the times you are living in today will be remembered as your children and grandchildren’s past.
+If you are interested in exploring the history of our community, the group is open for yearly memberships at a cost of $10 per member.
+Membership meetings are held four times a year.
+Email WAHS at email@example.com for more information or fill out the online application.
+You can also make a donation to show your support of the historical society.